funkichain/docs/packages/frontend/docs/tutorials/deploy-sm-using-thirdweb.md

 - `_royaltyRecipient`: The wallet address receiving royalties from secondary sales
 - `_royaltyBps`: The basis points (bps) for royalties on each secondary sale (e.g., 500 = 5%)

-Lastly, choose the FunkiSepolia as your deployment [network](https://blog.thirdweb.com/guides/which-network-should-you-use/), then click **Deploy Now**.
+Lastly, choose the FunkiDevnet as your deployment [network](https://blog.thirdweb.com/guides/which-network-should-you-use/), then click **Deploy Now**.

 :::info
-For production / mainnet deployments select `FunkiMainet` as the network rather than `FunkiSepolia`.
+For production / mainnet deployments select `FunkiMainet` as the network rather than `FunkiDevnet`.
 :::

 Once your contract is deployed, you'll be redirected to a [dashboard](https://thirdweb.com/dashboard) for managing your contract.